RasaHQ/rasa-demo/README.md

 `domain.yml` - the domain file, including bot response templates

 `config.yml` - training configurations for the NLU pipeline and policy ensemble

+## Action Server

+The action server image is built with `Dockerfile`.
+The build is run by travis which pushes the successfully built image to the Google Container Registry at `gcr.io/replicated-test/rasa-demo:v$TRAVIS_BUILD_NUMBER`.

+The `docker-compose.override.yml` file brings up the action server in production.
+This file also contains a series of keys that are used by the action server for the MailChimp and Algolia API's.

 ## ⚫️ Code Style